-In this post I wish to talk about lowering the cost basis of a position.
-I will also show a trade that didn’t go so well, but still showed a profit because I managed to lower my cost basis.
-It is important to note that this post is not about the tax definition of cost basis, but rather the practical implications of lowering cost basis over the long-term.
+In this post, I wish to talk about lowering the cost basis of a position.
+I will do that by showing a trade that didn’t go so well but still showed a profit because I managed to lower my cost basis.
+It is important to note that this post is not about the tax definition of cost basis but rather the practical implications of reducing cost basis over the long-term.

-- Use market correction to increase position – For example : buying stock XYZ @ $100 then when it goes to $90 double your position.
-If the stock goes back to 100$ you own twice the amount with a cost basis of $95.
+- Use market correction to increase position – buying stock XYZ @ $100, then when it goes to $90, double your position.
+If the stock goes back to 100$, you own twice the amount with a cost basis of $95.

-- Dividends – If you bought stock XYZ for $100 and then it distributes a dividend of $5.
+- Dividends – If you bought stock XYZ for $100 and then it distributes a $5 dividend.
 We can say that the new cost basis is $95.

 Lowering cost basis with options – An example